CommissionerPeirce/SafeHarbor2.0/README.md

 An organization, association, or group of persons shall be exempt from the definition of the term “exchange” if the dominant purpose of such organization, association, or group of persons is to:

-        (i) constitute, maintain or provide a marketplace; or
+        (i) constitute, maintain or provide a marketplace;

-        (ii) facilitate bringing together purchasers and sellers of Tokens,

-satisfying the conditions of Rule 195 of the Securities Act, or,
+        (ii) facilitate bringing together purchasers and sellers of Tokens, satisfying the conditions of Rule 195 of the Securities Act; or,

-        (iii) otherwise perform with respect to such Tokens the functions commonly performed by a stock exchange as that term is generally understood.
+        (iii) otherwise with respect to such Tokens, perform the functions commonly performed by a stock exchange as that term is generally understood.

 Such exemption will also apply to any to any software on the Token's network that is designed to operate in a comparable manner to exchanges.